simonemberton/Introduction_to_Creative_Coding/session_06/session_06.md

 }
 ```

-your challange is to write some more code inside the ```letterCapitalize(str)``` function that takes the ```str``` parameter being passed and capitalises the first letter of each word.
+your challange is to write some more code inside the ```letterCapitalise(str)``` function that takes the ```str``` parameter being passed and capitalises the first letter of each word.
 For example if the input is "hello world" the output should be "Hello World".
 You can assume that words will be separated by only one space.